Made with whole wheat flour and naturally sweetened, these Healthy Carrot Cake Muffins are light, fluffy, and full of

 - ½ cup crushed pineapple not drained

-- Preheat oven to 350 and line a muffin pan with liners or grease well.
+- Preheat the oven to 350 degrees F and line a muffin pan with liners or grease well.

 - In a separate smaller mixing bowl, mix together the oil, vanilla, egg, honey, applesauce, and pineapple until combined.
 Add the wet mixture to the dry ingredients.
-Mix until just combined or the flour is moistened fully.
+Mix until just combined and the flour is moistened fully, being careful to not overmix.
 The batter will be thick!

-- Scoop with an ice cream scoop or ¼ cup measuring cup into the muffin tin.
+- Scoop with an ice cream scoop or ¼ cup measuring cup into the prepared muffin tin.

 - Bake for 20-25 minutes, or until a toothpick inserted into the center comes out dry.

 - Cool muffins for 10 minutes on a cooling rack in the muffin tin and then remove muffins and cool completely on the rack.